SCAI 2022: New Practice-Changing IVL Data

 Coronary IVL at SCAI

 Cardiovascular disease in women remains understudied, under-recognized, under-diagnosed, and under-treated.
-At SCAI 2022, join the Shockwave lunch symposium on Saturday, May 21 (12:30 pm - 1:30 pm) to learn more from an all-star female panel who will discuss gender disparities in PCI outcomes and why coronary IVL is a potential first-line therapy for females with calcified lesions as evidenced in acute OCT outcomes and sustained long-term clinical benefits in both women and men.
+At SCAI 2022, join the Shockwave lunch symposium on Saturday, May 21 (12:30 pm - 1:30 pm) to learn more from a female panel who will discuss gender disparities in PCI outcomes and why coronary IVL is a potential first-line therapy for females with calcified lesions as evidenced in acute OCT outcomes and sustained long-term clinical benefits in both women and men.

 Can’t attend the symposium?
 Both the Largest-long-term gender analysis of Coronary IVL DISRUPT CAD Pooled Gender Analysis: 1yr Outcomes and the Disrupt CAD Pooled OCT Analysis: Gender Characteristics by Gender will be presented separately on Saturday, May 21.